wduquette/joe/mdbook/src/language.md

 the [`joe run`](joe_run.md) and [`joe repl`](joe_repl.md) do by adding the [`joe.console` package](library/pkg.joe.console.md).

-Joe has its origin in the JLox language from Robert Nystrom's outstanding book and website,
+Joe has its origin in the Lox language from Robert Nystrom's outstanding book and website,
-[*Crafting Interpreters*](https://craftinginterpreters.com), but is by no means identical to JLox.
+[*Crafting Interpreters*](https://craftinginterpreters.com), but is by no means identical to Lox.
 (If you should happen to find Joe useful, please buy a copy of Nystrom's book.)

 The following sections describe the language in more detail.